lamtran2601/zenreact/documents/3-implementation/metrics-collector-plan.md

 ### Future Enhancements (After Basic Implementation)

-1. Add periodic memory sampling
+1. ✅ Add periodic memory sampling
-2. Implement metric aggregation
+2. ✅ Implement metric aggregation
-3. Add custom metric support
+3. ✅ Add custom metric support
-4. Create real-time monitoring
+4. 📝 Create real-time monitoring (Next iteration)

 These enhancements will only be considered after the basic implementation is working and tested.